coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 and allows the target a saving throw to negate it, except those that are delivered by a touch attack or a ranged touch attack (including a ray).

-**Augment:** For every 2 additional power points you spend, this power's duration increases by 1 minute.
+**Augment:** For every 2 additional power points you spend, this power’s duration increases by 1 minute.

 ## Levitate, Psionic